-Andreessen doesn’t mention legal services or law firms specifically, but there is no good reason to believe that legal services are immune to this tsunami of software.
+Think about it.
+Amazon (everything from books to groceries), Netflix (TV shows and movies), Uber (transportation), Zappos (shoes), Airbnb (hospitality), and countless others ALL are software companies.
+Andreessen doesn’t mention legal services or law firms specifically, but there is good reason to believe that legal services are next.

+There’s already evidence that the industry is moving in that direction.
+Software-driven services like Avvo, LegalZoom, and Shake are tackling consumer and small business legal needs.
+Large law firms like Dentons are openly investing in legal technology startups and artificial intelligence (AI) technologies.
 Littler Mendelson has entered into a joint venture with Neota Logic to deliver ComplianceHR.
-And countless firms around the world are using software products and platforms (including HighQ) to automate their services and to innovate the practice of law.
+And countless firms around the world are using software products and platforms (including HighQ) to automate their services and innovate their law practice.

 What does this mean for firms?

 With the introduction of the personal computer, technology became its own department, Information Technology.
 Over the years, IT has grown to become one of the largest business units in the firm, both in terms of people and budget.
 IT often is a semi-autonomous, wholly-owned subsidiary of the firm that exists only to support the practice of law, not participate.

 While IT staff may have spent their entire career in legal tech, knowledge of what lawyers do on a daily basis, how they make money, or why they need technology likely is limited.
 Conversely, many lawyers have little interest in the technology that their firm provides, and their primary concern is that the technology stay out of their way.